Easy Photography Composition Tips for Beginners

 A simplified surrounding with only a coyote in the field creates a sense of simplicity and makes the subject stand out by implementing the negative space photography composition tip.

 A Franklin’s Gull surrounded by negative space.
-Birds can be an excellent subject for beginner photography composition practice when photographed in flight with no competing additional elements, such as trees, shrubs, and large flocks.
+Birds can be an excellent subject for beginner photography composition practice when photographed in flight.
+In this example, there are no competing additional elements, such as additional birds or even trees and people, like you might find trees at a local park or bird lookout.

-Incorporating the frozen lake for negative space composition creates a strong visual impact while invoking a sense of peacefulness, calm, and wonder.
-The placement almost contradicts the rule of thirds but provides an example of how you, as the photographer, choose how you want to compose your scene or subject.
+Incorporating the frozen lake into a negative space composition creates a strong visual impact while invoking a sense of peacefulness, calm, and wonder.
+The placement almost contradicts the rule of thirds, with the placement close to the center.
+Doing so provides an example of how you, as the photographer, choose how you want to compose your scene and where to place the primary subject for the strongest impact.

 Practicing with empty space around your subject is another way to elevate your composition photography skills, invoke emotion, leave no doubt about your subject's identity, and make your pictures stand out from the crowd.